The Auckland region moved to Alert Level 2 at 11.59pm on Sunday 30 August 2020.

 The following resources are available to help you as you plan to do this.
 These are intended as starting points to assist with your thinking and are by no means exhaustive.
 The documents are editable so that you can adapt to suit your own school’s or kura’s needs.

 Supporting staff and students unable to return to school

 While most students and staff are likely to be returning to school following lockdown, some teachers and learners will still be learning and working from home.
-For the small number of learners who cannot return to school at Alert Level 2 there are a number of options.
+There may be a small number of learners who cannot return to school at Alert Level 2.
 How schools manage this will depend on the age of the student, the subject or learning area and how many learners are affected.